rlemaigre/Easy-DnD/README.md

 ## Drag image

 During the drag, an image may move along the mouse cursor.
-Easy-DND makes it so that this image is always on top of everything else.
+Easy-DnD makes it so that this image is always on top of everything else.
 The Drag component provides a slot that can be used to set the default image displayed during the drag operation :

 * if the slot isn't defined, the image is a clone of the Drag component.
 * if the slot is defined and empty, there is no image.